-In 2013, the states reported 24,193 DRE evaluations conducted by 4.511 DREs to NHTSA's data tracking site.
-The 48 reporting states averaged 504 evaluations, with very few states either under 100 or over 1.000.
+In 2014, the 50 states and the District of Columbia reported 26.471 DRE evaluations conducted by 5,098 DREs to NHTSA's data tracking site.
+The states averaged 519 evaluations, with few states either under 100 or over 1,000.

-DREs usually are quite accurate in confirming a driver's drug impairment and identifying the type of drug responsible for the impairment (Porath-Waller and Beirness, 2010; 2014b).
+DREs usually are quite accurate in confirming a driver's drug impairment and identifying the type of drug responsible for the impairment (Porath-Waller and Beirness, 2010; 2014b; Hartman et al., 2016).
 The main issues are the expense of training and the need to provide adequate coverage.
 The DRE training of 72 hours in the classroom and 40 to 60 hours in the field takes an officer away from regular duties for 3 to 4 weeks.
-To be effective, a DRE should be available to evaluate a substantial proportion of drivers suspected of impairment by drugs.
+To be effective. a DRE should be available to evaluate a substantial proportion of drivers suspected of impairment by drugs.
 This means that a state must have an adequate number of DREs and they should be located throughout the state (Davis, 2015).
+In an effort to increase the number of officers with specialized training, the Foundation for Advancing Alcohol Responsibility (Responsibility.org) provided grants totaling nearly \$80,000 to train and certify 70 new DREs and train over 400 officers in ARIDE in Florida, Illinois, Nevada, and Texas in 2016.
+Additional grants will be awarded in 2017 (Responsibility.org, 2016).

-It's also important to remember that a DRE cannot evaluate a driver unless the investigating officer at the roadside has enough evidence of drug impairment to arrest the driver and bring him or her to the police station.
+It's important to remember that a DRE cannot evaluate a driver unless the investigating officer at the roadside has enough evidence of drug impairment to arrest the driver and bring him or her to the police station.
 And while a DRE's evidence is important, it may not be essential: it's only one part of the evidence supporting a DUID conviction.